animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 distributed system.
 If the peer member succeeds in reconnecting, the member rebuilds its “view” of the distributed system from existing members and receives a new distributed system ID.
-Additionally, all caches, Regions, and other {data-store-name} components are reconstructed.
+Additionally, all caches, Regions, and other GemFire components are reconstructed.
 Therefore, all old references, which may have been injected into application by the Spring container, are now stale and no longer valid.